poldiaz01/S3/README.md

 The aim of this task is to do a conversion of a resized video into differents codecs; VP8, VP9, h265 and AV1.
 I have take the 480p video and I have done all the corresponding conversions, named as ex1_vp8.webm, ex1_vp9.webm, ex_1_h265.mp4 and ex_1.av1.mkv
 Once the 4 videos have been obtained, I create a new video which is it a mosaic made up of the previous 4.
 This one is called  mosaic.mkv.

-By considering different bitrates from each video converted, I have analysed that
+By considering different bitrates from each video converted, I have analysed that the av1 coded takes a few minutes for doing the conversion, while the other 3 practically instantaneous.
+Furthermore, the colors of av1 format are not exactly the same as the other three, I would say that are a little less power.

 ## Exercise 2